saper/isoc-wp/readme.markdown

 If you do not do this, you may wind up with multiple instances of "Home" in the breadcrumb trail on your site.

-### Issues Spotlight on Home Page

-1. Find the *Home Right Widget Area*
-2. Drag and drop *Category Posts Widget*
-3. Enter:
-   * "Issues Spotlight" as title
-   * Category = "Resources"
-   * Number of posts
-   * Sort by "Date"
-   * Show Post Excerpt
-   * Show post thumbnail.
-   * Thumbnail width = 128  (leave height blank)
-4. Save the widget.

-**NOTE**: If you did not take a moment to create a post with the category of "Resources" earlier in the process, you will _not_ have the ability to choose "Resources" in the list of categories.
-The widget shows only categories for which there currently are existing posts.
-You will need to go create a post with a category of "Resources" now in order to finish the installation of this widget.

 ### "Follow Us" Social Media Icons On Home Page